-Erin Geary has nearly 15 years of experience in program evaluation, project management, and technical assistance.
+Erin Geary has 15 years of experience in program evaluation, project management, and technical assistance.
 His skills include designing and implementing community-based program evaluation efforts, providing technical assistance on the research design process, and developing training curricula.

 Prior to joining JBA in 2013, Geary was awarded a senior fellowship through Casey Family Programs.
 In that role, he worked directly with the commissioner of the Administration for Children, Youth, and Families.
 He received a Ph.D. in social work from the University of Utah and an M.S.W. from the University of Minnesota Duluth.